mkoehnke/WKZombie/README.md

 ### Get the current Website

-The returned WKZombie Action will return the current page.
+The returned WKZombie Action will retrieve the current page.

 ```ruby
 func inspect<T: Page>() -> Action<T>